samhh/samhh.com/README.md

-# Portfolio — 2019
+# samhh.com

-My portfolio as of 2019.
-With this iteration I have strived to reduce complexity as much as possible, and as such this app is static.
+The statically-generated source for [samhh.com](https://samhh.com).

-Browser support is roughly the last 2 versions of modern browsers only (Chrome, Firefox, Edge, Safari).
+Browser support is modern browsers only.